 Step 5: Continuous Integration and Delivery

-Such approaches lead to such real-life metrics as 40% reduction in development costs, 140% increase in programs under development, and 5x increase in time spent on innovation (Continuous Integration Best Practices for Software Engineering).
+Such approaches lead to such real-life metrics as a 40% reduction in development costs, a 140% increase in programs under development, and a 5x increase in time spent on innovation (Continuous Integration Best Practices for Software Engineering).